dnatividade/VEINS-tutorials/SUMO/readme.md

 ![Screenshot from 2019-05-28 21-55-40](https://user-images.githubusercontent.com/43869367/58521663-8bf86c00-8193-11e9-8d35-e91e582982c9.png)

-- Save the map in OSM format, such as: *ufla.osm*.
+- Save the map in OSM format, such as: *map.osm*.

 ## Importing map to SUMO
+- Convert OSM file to SUMO format:
+- - `netconvert --osm-files ufla.osm -o ufla.net.xml`
 - Copy *osmPolyconvert.typ.xml* file (in this GitHub directory) to your project directory;
 - - this file is a template for creating map polygons, such as buildings, trees, etc.
-- Convert OSM file to SUMO format:
+- Create map polygons (using the template copied before):
-- - `netconvert --osm-files ufla.osm -o ufla.net.xml`
+- - `polyconvert --net-file map.net.xml --osm-files map.osm --type-file osmPolyconvert.typ.xml -o map.poly.xml`